Beach cities appear to be split over a county proposal to allow bars and restaurants to serve alcoholic beverages until 3 a.m.

 Treasure Island, Madeira Beach and Redington Shores have yet to fully debate the issue.

-A survey conducted by the Treasure Island Chamber of Commerce yielded diametrically opposing responses from residents and business owners.
+A survey conducted by the Treasure Island Chamber of Commerce yielded diametrically opposing responses from citizens and business owners.

-Most residents members surveyed were opposed to extending bar hours.
+Most citizen members surveyed were opposed to extending bar hours.

 However, most Treasure Island businesses favor the change - and even would like Sunday morning opening times moved an hour earlier to 10 a.m., as is now allowed in nearby Madeira Beach.